2021 – 2023

 backdrop, IBHS’s mission remains

 THE IBHS RESEARCH CENTER

 As we enter the Research Center’s second decade, this work is more important than ever.
-In 2020, there have been record wildfires throughout the West (even before the start of the traditional wildfire season); an alarming frequency of Atlantic hurricanes; and a widespread derecho that damaged a large swath of crops and properties in the Midwest.
+2020 saw record wildfires throughout the West (even before the start of the traditional wildfire season); an alarming frequency of Atlantic hurricanes; and a widespread derecho that damaged a large swath of crops and properties in the Midwest.
 These natural disasters punctuated a year in which a global pandemic, climate concerns, and a rightful focus on injustice/inclusion underscore the importance of resilience at every level of our society.